 - Then we plan dates (or other social interactions) designed to leave ample room for sexually stimulating talk and behavior.

 And then we’re aghast when we fall into sin.

-When you look at it this way, the unreasonable purity plan is not to avoid sexual stimulation completely, as I am suggesting, but to allow yourself to enjoy sexual stimulation, but only up to a point at which time you will try to stop.
+When you look at it this way, the unreasonable purity plan is not to avoid sexual arousal completely, as I am suggesting, but to allow yourself to enjoy sexual stimulation, but only up to a point at which time you will try to stop.

 “Flee” and “free” may rhyme, but they have little in common.
 You cannot flee sexual immorality and free it at the same time.
 And, no, there really is no middle ground.
 I know it seems like there is, but that’s precisely how Satan works. (“Did God really say…”)

-Again, I know what I’m saying sounds crazy to the “modern” mind and, yes, I understand that experiencing sexual stimulation is natural, sometimes even beyond your control (this is often the case if you’ve been sexually abused), but I’m simply talking about not entertaining it; not pursuing it; especially in the vulnerable context of dating.
+Again, I know what I’m saying sounds crazy to the “modern” mind and, yes, I understand that experiencing sexual arousal is natural, sometimes even beyond your control (this is often the case if you’ve been sexually abused), but I’m simply talking about not entertaining it; not pursuing it; especially in the vulnerable context of dating.